Rembrant777/Learn-CUDA/Chapter10/01_ann/note.md

 ### Training
 * Iterate the forward and backward propagation steps over multiple epochs until the network learns the underlying patterns in the data.
 * Split data into training and validation sets to evaluate the network's performance and avoid overfitting.

+# `CUDNN` CUDA Library Introduction
+`cuDNN` (CUDA Deep Nerual Network library) is a GPU-accelerated library for deep neural networks provided by NVIDIA.
+It is designed to provide highly optimized implementation of standard deep learning routines such as forward and backward convolution, pooling, normalization, and activation layers.

+`cuDNN` aims to maximize the performance of deep learning applciations by levering and the parallel processing power of NVIDIA GPUs.

+## Key Features of cuDNN